Day 1

 Day 5

-Departing Emerald, we head to Barcaldine with a stop on the way for morning tea.
-Barcaldine has an interesting and famous history.
+Departing Emerald, we head to Barcaldine, which has an interesting and famous history.
 Barcaldine is home to the Tree of Knowledge, the reputed birthplace of the labour movement in Australia.
-We visit the Australian Workers Heritage Centre and later onto Longreach for 2 nights.
-Entry to AWHC included in fare (B, D)
+We visit the Australian Workers Heritage Centre and later continue on to Longreach for two nights.
+(B,D)

 Day 6

-Longreach is the heart of Outback Queensland and is home to attractions including the Australian Stockman’s Hall of Fame and Qantas Founders Museum and you can visit both.
-In the afternoon we enjoy the sights and sounds of the outback as the sun sets over the horizon on this evening riverboat adventure.
-Cruise down the mighty Thomson River on a unique paddle-wheeler Disembark at a campground in the heart of the local bush and continue our outback experience with intimate performances and a two-course stockman’s dinner around the campfire.
-(Entry to SHF included in fare.
-(B, D & show)
+Longreach is the heart of Outback Queensland and is home to the Australian Stockman’s Hall of Fame and Qantas Founders Museum, and you can visit both today.
+In the afternoon we enjoy the sights and sounds of the outback as the sun sets over the horizon on this evening’s riverboat adventure.
+Cruise down the mighty Thomson River on a unique paddle-wheeler.
+Disembark at a campground in the heart of the local bush and continue our outback experience with intimate performances and a two-course stockman’s dinner around the campfire.
+(B,D & show)

 Day 7

-Onto Winton this morning and a visit to the Waltzing Matilda Centre, a journey back in time.
-Later we visit the pub made famous by Crocodile Dundee the Walkabout Creek Hotel, on our way to Cloncurry, our stop for the evening.
-(B, D)
+On to Winton this morning and a visit to the Waltzing Matilda Centre, a journey back in time.
+Later we visit the pub made famous by Crocodile Dundee – the Walkabout Creek Hotel, on our way to Cloncurry our stop for the evening.
+(B,D

 Day 8